allanwu1986/message_system/README.txt

 http(s)://www.mysite.com/login/ which logs you in as a user created with the admin tool.

+After logging in, you can view your message clicking on messages in your Inbox.
+To delete a message or mark a message, you select the appropriate checkbox and press the "Update" button.
+Messages are also automatically marked as read after they are read.
+To send a message, click on the "Send a message" button at the bottom, a new page will load.
+Select which type of message, single user, group or broadcast.
+Single user will send a message to a single user, but if you provide a list of usernames separated by commas (no spaces in between) you can send messages to multiple users.
+The same applies to group messages.
+Broadcasting sends messages to all users.
+If sending messages is successful, a message will appear at the bottom telling how many user it is attempting to send the message to.

 The Data model:

 The data model for this app is in messages/models.py.
 Let's take a look at it.